danielabar/meblog/src/markdown/about-those-docs.md

 ### Architecture Decision Records

 Write up an [ADR](https://adr.github.io/) for proposed architectural changes to the project.
 This is a markdown document that gets created in a `/decisions` directory in the project.
-Here is an optional [template](https://github.com/tucowsinc/hover/blob/master/mainsite/doc/architecture/decisions/optional-template.md) but feel free to add or remove sections as appropriate to the change being proposed.
+Here are some suggested [templates](https://github.com/joelparkerhenderson/architecture-decision-record) but feel free to add or remove sections as appropriate to the change being proposed.

-In the early days of a project, there will be many architectural decisions to be made such as choice of server side framework, client side framework, database, background job processing, monolith vs microservices etc. For example, if you would like to propose that the project should use Rails 7, and eschew any JavaScript SPA in favor of [Turbo, Stimulus, and Hotwire](https://world.hey.com/dhh/rails-7-will-have-three-great-answers-to-javascript-in-2021-8d68191b), you would write an ADR explaining why you think that would be optimal for the project, technical details, and potential drawbacks.
+In the early days of a project, there will be many architectural decisions to be made such as choice of server side framework, client side framework, database, background job processing, monolith vs microservices etc. For example, if you would like to propose that the project should use Rails 7, and eschew any JavaScript SPA in favor of [Turbo, Stimulus, and Hotwire](https://turbo.hotwired.dev/), you would write an ADR explaining why you think that would be optimal for the project, technical details, and potential drawbacks.

 This document gets submitted as a Pull Request, which the rest of the team can review and provide their feedback.
 For example, someone may be aware of a specific business requirement that wouldn't be well served by the proposed solution, it's important to capture that information.
 When all the feedback has been addressed and team is in agreement, the PR gets merged, which means its been approved, and the project proceeds with that decision.